viqizevic/vmaxflow/README.md

     4, 5, 7, 10

 The value of the flow on an arc `uv` will be placed in the third column.
+If no output file name specified, the default output file name will be used.

 For an example of the code usage see the file `SimpleExample.java` in `junit` folder.